kaapana/kaapana/docs/source/getting_started.rst

          push_charts: true
          create_package: false

-As described in the :ref:`mission_statement`, we will utilize the DKFZ registry for Helm chart as long as there is no other easy alternative.
+As described in the :ref:`what_is_kaapana`, we will utilize the DKFZ registry for Helm chart as long as there is no other easy alternative.

 .. important::